Does the EU’s new privacy law restrict the use of A.I.?

 Record of Data Processing Activities: Under the GDPR, keeping a written record of all data processing activities is mandatory for both Controller and Processor.
 Details about the content of this record can be found here.

-To help you prepare for the GDPR, we have compiled a handy checklist, which you can download in pdf format.
+To help you comply with the GDPR, we have compiled a handy checklist, which you can download in pdf format.

 But what about personal responsibility?

 In our opinion, consumers also have a personal responsibility to be careful with their data.
 Your mobile phone, thermostat, tv, even your washing machine is connected to the internet.
-But you are paying a price for convenience by sharing data through these, and other, smart devices.
+But you are paying a price for convenience by (sometimes unknowingly) sharing data through these and other smart devices.

 In the past couple of years, producers and consumers have been investing in developing and buying smart products.
 (Unfortunately, hackers are also starting to explore the possibilities of the Internet of Things.)
 It might be a good idea for the EU to organize a campaign to raise awareness among consumers about managing personal data, ahead of the implementation of the new law.